 Darkness triggers a chain of interrelated processes, including a cognitive processing style, which is beneficial to creativity…But they also gave [subjects] four logic problems that required a great deal of analytical thinking.
 This time the researchers found that while creativity thrived in the dark, careful reasoning flourished in the light.

 Most commonly we mean a corpse brought back to life by a demon or by the original spirit.
 This spirit is unable to rest in death.
+These vampires are embodiments of social chaos and contagion.
+They are supernatural inventions to offer communities the comforting illusion that the cause of any societal problems can be eradicated.
+This is far more comforting than the idea that a society of humans is powerless in the face of some challenges.

 Sometimes ‘vampire’ refers to a spirit or ghost who did not need a body in its hunt for blood.
 These kinds of vampires occur most often where communities worship and fear the spirits of dead ancestors.

-There is some overlap between witches and vampires, and again between vampires and cannibals.
+There is quite some overlap between witches and vampires, and again between vampires and cannibals.
 Some beliefs around witches tell us that witches and sorcerers were thought to send out their souls to steal blood and do evil.
 They could do this without even dying first.
 Their bodies would fall into a deep trance.
 They would not recover until their souls returned.

 Broomsticks are useful storytelling symbols that serve double duty — they are a symbol of female oppression (tied to the house and the drudgery of housework) but also, by leap of imagination, turn into a vehicle by which to escape.
 Broomsticks may keep a woman housebound, but also afford the imaginative freedom to fly.